Treachery Act 1940: Uses of the Act

-Between 1940 and 1946, 19 people were executed for treachery.
+Between 1940 and 1946, 15 people, of whom five were British, were hanged for treachery, and another was court-martialled and shot.
 The first British subject to be executed under the law was George Johnson Armstrong, who was hanged at HMP Wandsworth on 10 July 1941.

 German agent Josef Jakobs, the last person to be executed in the Tower of London, was tried by a military court and executed by firing squad under this law.
 Jakobs was the only one to be shot instead of hanged under the act, since he had been captured as an enemy combatant.
 The last person to be executed under the law—and the last person to be executed in the United Kingdom for an offence other than murder—was British soldier Theodore Schurch.
+Two other British collaborators, John Amery and William Joyce, were executed after being convicted of high treason.
+In Gibraltar, two young Spanish men, Luis Lopez Cordon-Cuenca and Jose Martin Munoz, were tried under a similar treachery statute for being involved in acts of sabotage against the British.
+Cordon-Cuenca was convicted at trial, while Munoz pleaded guilty.
+The two men were hanged at Moorish Castle on 11 January 1944.

-A 20th person, Portuguese diplomat Regério de Magalhaes Peixoto de Menezes, was sentenced to death, but had his sentence commuted by the Home Secretary, Herbert Morrison, to penal servitude for life.
+Another person, Portuguese diplomat Regério de Magalhaes Peixoto de Menezes, was sentenced to death, but had his sentence commuted by the Home Secretary, Herbert Morrison, to penal servitude for life.
 He was deported in 1949.
+Dorothy O'Grady was also sentenced to death for treachery, but had her sentence reduced to 14 years on appeal.